ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch25.md

 A *confidence interval* is a type of method to estimate an unknown population parameter.
 A *population parameter* is a specific measure of a statistical population, for example, a mean (average) value or proportion.
-By â€œspecificâ€? measure, I mean there is a single, exact value for that parameter for the entire population.
+By "specific"? measure, I mean there is a single, exact value for that parameter for the entire population.
 Even though this value may not be known and often needs to be estimated from a sample, it is a fixed and definite characteristic of the population.
 A *statistical